 - Contract data (such as contract date, contract type, contract content; contract partners, contract term, contract value; payment method, asserted claims from the contract);

-- Purchase and donation information (including purchase and donation date, place and time; type, quantity and value of purchased goods and donation made; shopping basket; cancelled shopping basket; payment methods used; paying agent; purchase history);
+- Donation information (including donation date, place and time; type, quantity and value of donation made; payment methods used; paying agent; donation history);

 - Data related to visiting our websites, apps for mobile devices or offerings on Internet platforms, multimedia portals or social media (including the length and frequency of visits, language and country settings, information on browser and computer operating system, Internet protocol addresses, search terms and search results; ratings submitted);